Skip to content

 The most significant compensation shift is in AI and adjacent roles.
 Cloud architects, cybersecurity specialists, and AI engineers command a 20–30% premium over equivalent seniority in other technical disciplines.
 But the premium is narrow: it applies to practitioners with production experience, not to professionals who've completed a certification course.

-Hays' 2026 GCC survey found that 66% of professionals already use AI regularly at work, which means basic AI literacy is no longer differentiating.
-What commands the premium is the ability to architect, deploy, and scale AI systems — not use them.
+A 2026 GCC survey found that 66% of professionals already use AI regularly at work, which means basic AI literacy is no longer differentiating.
+What commands the premium is the ability to architect, deploy, and scale AI systems, not use them.

 What employers are doing differently